Audre Lorde Project - Brooklyn

 Office Hours

 Our office isn't currently open to the public.
-Visit our Events page for upcoming virtual opportunities to build with us, or reach out to our staff below for all inquires.
+Visit our Events page for upcoming opportunities to build with us, or reach out to our staff below for all inquiries.

 Our Staff